UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 ### Generator and REPL loop
 This chapter supports the simple expressions of the language that are parsed and generated to an LLVM [Value](xref:Llvm.NET.Values.Value).
 This forms the foundation of the Kaleidoscope samples outer generation loop.
-Subsequent, chapters will focus on additional functionality including JIT compilation, Debugging information, Native Module generation.
+Subsequent, chapters will focus on additional functionality including JIT compilation, Debugging information, and Native Module generation.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/Program.cs#generatorloop)]

 ### Processing output for results
 As the REPL loop recognizes the input and generates output it notifies the application of the output so that the application can use the results.
 (Typically by showing the results to the user in some fashion).
-In Chapter 2 this was used to generate representations of the raw parse tree to aid in comprehending the language.
+In Chapter2 this was used to generate representations of the raw parse tree to aid in comprehending the language.
 For this chapter it is used to print information about what was generated from the input to the parser.

 [!code-csharp[ResultProcessing](../../../Samples/Kaleidoscope/Chapter3/Program.cs#ResultProcessing)]

 ### Handling errors in code generation
 In many cases successfully parsing the input code isn't sufficient to determine correctness of the code in a given context.
 In particular attempting to re-define a function already defined in the current module is a problem.
 (Later, chapters deal with re-definition by using a new module for each function, but that is more a side-effect of working with the JIT) To handle error in the generation the REPL loop will catch any CodeGenerationException and raise the CodeGenerationError event to notify the application.
 The application handles this by indicating the error to the user.
 This allows the application to continue processing input while still informing the user that what they tried to do didn't work.

 [!code-csharp[ResultProcessing](../../../Samples/Kaleidoscope/Chapter3/Program.cs#ErrorHandling)]